Kotlin Help

 Monitor GC performance

-No special instruments are currently available to monitor the GC performance.
-However, it's possible to look through GC logs to diagnose issues.
-To enable logging, set the following compilation flag in the Gradle build script:
+To monitor the GC performance, you can look through its logs and diagnose issues.
+To enable logging, set the following compiler option in your Gradle build script:

 -Xruntime-logs=gc=info